-Today, I’ll show you in a step by step tutorial, how to download your files from the cPanel control panel.
-But, without using any complicated technics, just follow the steps as they’re listed below.
+Today, I’ll show you in a step-by-step tutorial how to download your files from the cPanel control panel.
+But, without using any complicated techniques, just follow the steps as they’re listed below.

 First, login into cPanel and find the “File Manager” option that allows you to edit the blog files in real-time.
 It’s exactly like managing files on your local computer.

 You will get a small pop-up window to select the site that you want to open (if you have many hosted domains).
 Make sure to check the box saying “Show hidden Files“, you need that option in some cases when WordPress shows you the basic and known folders only.
 So, check it and click the “Go” button.

 The next page will show the website files started by the main WordPress directories, such as wp-admin, wp-content and wp-includes folders.
 Select the file or folder that you want to download.